ganeti/ganeti/doc/install.rst

 Having this hypervisor parameter you are able to create your own scripts and create instances with different networking configurations.

+See :ref:`env-vars` in :doc:`network` for the environment these scripts receive.

 Installing Ganeti
 +++++++++++++++++